 There are two explanations why a new furnace might smell.

-3 Other Furnace Smells You Shouldn’t Dismiss
+3 Other Furnace Smells You Shouldn’t Disregard

 - Burning plastic or rubber.
-If your furnace smells like burning plastic, you might have an electrical problem.
-Electrical wiring is coated in plastic to avoid shocks, and this smell is a sign that heat is melting this preventive coating.
-To avoid a fire, switch off your furnace immediately and have it checked out by an HVAC technician.
+If your furnace smells like burning plastic, you might have an electrical difficulties.
+Electrical wiring is protected in plastic to prevent shocks, and this smell is an indication that heat is melting this protective coating.
+To hinder a fire, switch off your furnace as soon as possible and have it checked out by an HVAC technician.